 (2) Marking.
-The field of play shall be marked with distinctive lines, not more than 5 inches in width (not by a V-shaped rut) in accordance with the plan, the longer boundary lines being called the touch-lines and the shorter the goallines.
-A flag on a post not less than 5 ft. high and having a non-pointed top, shall be placed at each corner; a similar flagpost may be placed opposite the halfway line on each side of the field of play. not less than 1 vard outside the touchline.
+The field of play shall be marked with distinctive lines, not more than 5 inches in width (not by a Vshaped rut) in accordance with the plan, the longer boundary lines being called the touch-lines and the shorter the goal-lines.
+A flag on a post not less than 5 ft. high and having a non-pointed top, shall be placed at each corner; a similar flag-post may be placed opposite the half-way line on each side of the field of play, not less than 1 yard outside the touch-line.
 A halfway-line shall be marked out across the field of play.
-The centre of the field of play shall be indicated by a suitable mark and a circle with a 10 vards radius shall be marked round it
+The centre of the field of play shall be indicated by a suitable mark and a circle with a 10 yards radius shall be marked round it these lines and the goal-line shall be called a penalty-area.
+A suitable mark shall be made within each penaltyarea, 12 yard from the mid-point of the goal-line, measured along an undrawn line at right-angles thereto.
+These shall be the penalty-kick marks.
+From each penalty-kick mark an arc of a circle, having a radius of 10 yards, shall be drawn outside the penalty-area.

 (3) The Goal-Area.
 At each end of the field of play two lines shall be drawn at right-angles to the goal-line, 6 yards from each goal-post.
 These shall extend into the field of play for a distance of 6 yards and shall be joined by a line drawn parallel with the goal-line.
-Each of the spaces enclosed by these lines and the goal-line shall be called a goal-area.
+Each of the spaces enclosed by these lines and the goal-line shall be called a goalarea.

 (4) The Penalty-Area.
 At each end of the field of play two lines shall be drawn at right-angles to the goal-line, 18 yards from each goal-post.
 These shall extend into the field of play for a distance of 18 yards and shall be joined by a line drawn parallel with the goal-line.
-Each of the spaces enclosed by these lines and the goal-line shall be called a penalty-area.
-A suitable mark shall be made within each penalty-area, 12 yard from the mid-point of the goal-line, measured along an undrawn line at right-angles thereto.
-These shall be the penalty-kick marks.
-From each penalty-kick mark an arc of a circle, having a radius of 10 yards, shall be drawn outside the penalty-area.
+Each of the spaces enclosed by